Eschatologue/CM_wiki/docs/spells/3rd-level.md

 When the creature drops to 0 Hit Points, it reverts to its original form, and any remaining damage carries over to that form.

-***At Higher Levels.*** When you cast this spell using a spell slot of 4th level or higher, you can animate two additional objects for each slot level above 3rd.
+***At Higher Levels.*** When you cast this spell using a :rsc-spell-slot: **Spell Slot** of 4th level or higher, you can animate two additional objects for each slot level above 3rd.

 ### Tongues
 *3rd-level divination*